 I’ve had a dream, a nightmare really.

 (Even typing this makes me hold it again.
 Even editing makes me hold it.
-And now I recall the hours that the body worker spent circling that breast, asking me what was there, and all I could muster was outrage at her touch which remained silent inside like this memory had until now. )
+And now I recall the hours that the body worker spent circling that breast when I was in my late twenties, asking me what was there, and all I could muster was outrage at her touch which remained silent inside like this memory until now. )

-Upon waking in the dark, the inexplicable sadness with which I went to sleep made sense.
+Upon waking from the nightmare, the inexplicable sadness with which I went to sleep made sense.

 “Sense,” is really important to me.
 I relied upon it as a child.
 Alcoholism.
 Affairs.
 Divorce.
 It’s how I digested the world around me.
 Viet Nam.
 Nuclear drills.
 Starving children.
 Sense is how I avoided being swallowed up by fear or grief or hopelessness.

 When did I learn to let thoughts override feelings?

 My mind flashes over the years in Colorado, the way our father challenged us to stand in the deep snow in our nightgowns, barelegged.